 “PBM” Reform and Defending Patient Access

-Morning Consult conducted this poll between December 7-December 12, 2022, among a sample of 20,010 Adults.
-The interviews were conducted online and the data were weighted to approximate a target sample of Adults based on gender, age, race, educational attainment, and region.
-Results from the full survey have a margin of error of plus or minus 1 percentage points.
-NACDS commissioned the poll.
+This poll was conducted by Morning Consult and commissioned by NACDS between October 1-October 3, 2024, among a sample of 1,778 Registered Voters.
+The interviews were conducted online and the data were weighted to approximate a target sample of Registered Voters based on gender by age, educational attainment, race, marital status, home ownership, race by educational attainment, 2020 presidential vote, and region.
+Results from the full survey have a margin of error of plus or minus 2 percentage points.

 To Reduce Americans’ Drug Costs and Protect Pharmacy Access, All Levels and Branches of Government Must Act